whosonfirst/whosonfirst-www/www/blog/2024/08/16/dedupe/index.md

 ![](images/219609_e312862475b94323_b.jpg)

 <div style="font-size:small;font-style:italic;text-align:center;">
-... <a href="https://collection.cooperhewitt.org/objects/18701879/">Collection of Cooper Hewitt Museum</a>.
+Panel, #5; silk; Museum purchase through gift of Anonymous Donor; <a href="https://collection.cooperhewitt.org/objects/18701879/">Collection of Cooper Hewitt Museum</a>.
 </div>

 There are a few things to note about this approach: